gskril/gregskril.com/src/blog/get-started-with-nfts.md

 You should store your seed phrase totally offline - away from any internet connected device that hackers might be able to access.
 Don't save it in a note in the cloud, a text file on your computer, or anything like that.
 Write these 12 words down on an old fashion piece of paper and store it somewhere safe.
 Many people store this in a bank safety deposit box, and/or engrave it in a fireproof enclosure such as this [Keystone steel enclosure](https://amzn.to/3Em1tM4).

 Almost all crypto hacks you hear about are not due to security breaches into blockchains themselves.
-Instead, most hacks are simply people pretending to be support agents at crypto websites to get access to your seed phrase, or viruses on your computer that give somebody access to the MetaMask extension.
+Instead, most hacks are simply social enginerring; people pretend to be support agents and trick you to hand over access to your seed phrase, or send you to a fake website that prompts you to approve a malicious transaction.

+In order to help prevent yourself from approving malicious transactions, [I recommend installing Stelo](https://stelolabs.com/).
+It's a Chrome extension that sits in front of MetaMask and provides extra context around important actions.

 **Nobody should ever ask you for your seed phrase.
 If they do, it's a scam.**